btoll/tools/git/README.md

 ### git-ls

-Example usages:

-    git ls
+List the files that are staged and modifed or that make up any given commit and optionally open in Vim for editing.

+It's best to show what this tool can do through examples.

 - List the files that make up the latest commit.

-    git ls --edit v
+    `git ls`

+- List the files that are in the staged area and are modified in the workspace.

+    `git ls --dirty`

 - Opens all listed files in Vim in vertically-split windows.

-    git ls --commit HEAD -e t
+    `git ls --edit v`

 - Opens all listed files in Vim in tabs for the specified hash (note that it will default to HEAD).

-    git ls -edit b -limit 4
+    `git ls --commit HEAD -e t`

-        - Opens all listed files in Vim (in buffers), limiting the number of files opened to the first four.
+- Opens all listed files in Vim (in buffers).

-    git ls -c cf457b6 -e h -l 3
+    `git ls -edit b`

-        - Opens all listed files for the specified hash (cf457b6) in horizontally-split windows, limiting the number of files opened to the first three.
+- Opens all listed files for the specified hash (cf457b6) in horizontally-split windows.

-    git ls -c cf457b6 -pattern debugger -e h -l 3
+    `git ls -c cf457b6 -e h`

-        - Opens all listed files for the specified hash (cf457b6) that match that specified regular expression in horizontally-split windows, limiting the number of files opened to the first three.
+- Opens all listed files for the specified hash (cf457b6) that match that specified regular expression in horizontally-split windows.

+    `git ls -c cf457b6 -pattern debugger -e h`

 ### git-review

+    !!!
+This is deprecated.
+Use git-ls instead. !!!

 Example usages: